MDinteractive is an approved CMS Qualified Registry for 2021.

-CMS plans to sunset the Web Interface in 2022, so this will no longer be a data submission option going forward for MIPS Alternative Payment Models (APMs), including Accountable Care Organizations (ACOs).
-Next year ACOs participating in the Medicare Shared Saving Program (MSSP) will be required to report on 3 eCQM/CQM MIPS measures established under the new APM Performance Pathway (APP).
-While these changes will present some challenges for ACOs, we have developed tips to help prepare for the end of the Web Interface and to support compliance with the new reporting requirements.
+CMS has proposed to sunset the Web Interface in 2024, so this will no longer be a data submission option going forward for Accountable Care Organizations (ACOs).
+ACOs participating in the Medicare Shared Saving Program (MSSP) will be required to report on all-payer eCQM/CQM MIPS measures established under the new APM Performance Pathway (APP).
+While these changes will present some challenges for ACOs, this article provides some tips to help prepare for the end of the Web Interface and to support compliance with the new reporting requirements.

-Accountable Care Organizations (ACOs) participating in the Medicare Shared Savings Program will have new reporting requirements beginning in 2021.
-In its Final Regulation for the Quality Payment Program (QPP), the Centers for Medicare and Medicaid Services (CMS) is changing the data that these organizations must report each year and how the data gets submitted.
-The changes are intended to reduce reporting burdens and improve patient outcomes.
-ACOs will be able to partner with CMS Qualified Registries like MDinteractive to meet their data reporting needs.
+Accountable Care Organizations (ACOs) participating in the Medicare Shared Savings Program could have new reporting requirements beginning in 2023 and 2024.
+The Centers for Medicare and Medicaid Services (CMS) has proposed a three-year transition period to change the data that these organizations must report and how the data gets submitted.
+The proposed changes are intended to reduce reporting burdens and improve patient outcomes.
+The provisions would allow ACOs to partner with CMS Qualified Registries like MDinteractive to meet their data reporting needs.

 Forgot your user name or password?
 Recover it here